 Next, check your saw blade to be sure it is installed properly and that it is sharp and relatively clean of pitch.
 At the same time, check to see that all of the blade guards are installed and functioning properly.
 Your manual should cover this subject clearly.

-When you're ready to use your radial arm saw to make a cut, always wait for the saw to reach full speed before beginning the cut, and then turn off the saw after completing the cut.
-Do not move away from the saw until after the blade has reached a full and complete stop.
+- Always wait for the saw to reach full speed before beginning the cut, and then turn off the saw after completing the cut.
+Do not move away from the saw until it has come to a complete stop.

 Cross-Cutting on a Radial Arm Saw